ardeshir/docs/mycelium_plan.md

 **This is buildable.** Not easy.
 Not quick.
 But buildable.

-I hear you - you want the **precise mechanics** of how this actually functions as a self-regulating system.
-Let me give you the mathematical and algorithmic foundation.
+# The  **precise mechanics** of how this actually functions as a self-regulating system.
+Mathematical and Algorithmic foundation.

 ## The Core Self-Regulation Engine